EmbedITCZ/jbehave-support/CONTRIBUTING.md

 1. development
     * Build for contributors;
 2. integration-test
     * Build for integration tests; Builds the app with all tests and runs them against test application backend (launched as part of the profile).
+[Learn more](docs/IntegrationTest.md)
 3. release
     * Used for new version releases